Book Now

 What does a kinesiologist actually do?

 A kinesiologist uses gentle muscle monitoring as a feedback tool to read how your nervous system is responding, then works with your body to help stored stress settle.
 It is hands-on and body-led rather than talk-based.
-Vildan Alihodzic practises Professional Kinesiology Practice (PKP) at Intelligentle Healing in Moorabbin, Melbourne, working with stress, burnout, anxiety and stuck patterns.
+I’m Vildan Alihodzic, and I practise Professional Kinesiology Practice (PKP) at Intelligentle Healing in Moorabbin, Melbourne, working with stress, burnout, anxiety and stuck patterns.
 A kinesiologist does not diagnose or treat medical conditions; kinesiology is a complementary practice and not a substitute for medical advice.
 Results vary.

 What happens in a kinesiology session?